Do you want to know how to remove stains? Here are 13 ways I found to remove these tough stains with inexpensive and easy to find ingredients.

 Squirt 3% Hydrogen Peroxide onto the blood stain and let sit for 10 or more minutes.

-Blot with a damp cloth and see if your stain is gone, if not repeat until it is.
+Blot with a damp, clean cloth and see if the stain is gone, if there is still remaining stain just repeat the process.

 Once the stain is gone – launder as usual.

-Squirt rubbing alcohol onto the ink stain and let it sit 10 minutes or more.
+Squirt rubbing alcohol onto the ink stained area and let it sit 10 minutes or more.

-Blot at the stain with a damp cloth and see if the ink is gone.
+Blot the stain with a damp cloth and see if the ink is gone.

 If not repeat until the ink is removed.
-Once all of the ink is gone, launder.
+Once all of the ink is gone, launder as usual.

 If you get deodorant onto your clothes, grab a clean dry cloth and rub the clothes the direction of the fabric until the stain is gone.

-How To Remove Grass, Mud, and Dirt Stains –
+How To Remove Grass Stains, Mud, and Dirt Stains –

 Place some Dawn dish soap onto those tough stains.

-Lightly scrub at the stain to get the Dawn into the fabric.
+For the best results, lightly scrub the stain to get the Dawn into the fabric.
 Launder and your stains will be gone.

-How To Remove Yellowing Arm Pit Stains –
+How To Remove Yellowing Arm Pit and Sweat Stains From Your Favorite Shirt-

 Make a paste of 3% Hydrogen Peroxide and baking soda.